Skip to main content

 Molecular control of actin network architecture and mechanics during cell shape changes

-All the cells in our body come from an initial roughly spherical cell, the fertilised egg.
-As an embryo develops and its cells differentiate, they acquire distinct shapes.
-These shapes are part of a cell’s identity, are often central to cell’s role in normal physiology, and cell shape deregulation is at the heart of many pathologies including cancer.
+All the cells in our body come from an initial spherical cell, the fertilised egg.
+As the embryo develops and its cells differentiate, they acquire distinct shapes.
+These shapes are part of a cell’s identity, are central to cellular function, and cell shape deregulation is at the heart of many pathologies including cancer.
 It is thus essential to understand how cell morphology is controlled in physiological and pathological conditions.

 Understanding cell shape is a question at the interface of physics and biology.
 Indeed, cell morphology is the net result of mechanical forces acting on the cell membrane, both from the outside, through interaction with the environment, and from the inside, where the cellular cytoskeletal networks can push and pull on the membrane.
 Understanding cell shape control thus requires studies integrating biology with physics.
 The NanoMechShape project takes such a cross-disciplinary approach to investigate the regulation of animal cell shape.

 In animal cells, intracellular forces controlling cell shape are mostly exerted by networks of actin and myosin, the same proteins that generate contractility in muscle cells.
-In non-muscle cells, they form networks underlying the plasma membrane and these networks generate pushing and pulling forces, driving cell deformations.
-The overall objectives of NanoMechShape are:
+In non-muscle cells, they form networks supporting the cellular membrane and, by pushing and pulling on the membrane, drive cell deformations.
+The NanoMechShape focused on 3 core objectives:

-- To understand how acto-myosin networks are reorganised when cells transition from rounded shapes towards spread shapes promoting substrate interactions and cellular migration.
+3. To understand how acto-myosin networks are reorganised when cells transition from rounded shapes towards spread shapes during cellular state changes.

-- We have investigated the cellular cortex, an actomyosin network supporting cell shape in dividing cells and controlling the physical separation of daughter cells following division.
-We have used state-of-the-art super-resolution microscopy to visualise how the cortex is organised at the nano-scale, and unveiled how nanoscale interactions between myosin motors and the cortical actin networks affect the mechanical properties of the cell surface mechanics (Truong Quang, Peters, et al, Nature Communications 2021).
+• Visualising the cell cortex at the nanoscale: Using state-of-the-art super-resolution microscopy, we unveiled how nanoscale interactions between myosin motors and cortical actin networks determine the mechanical properties of the cell surface (Truong Quang, Peters et al., Nature Communications 2021).

 Incomplete overlap of actin and myosin at the cell cortex Credit: Binh An Truong Quang & Ruby Peters